Chinese Chicken Salad

 How To Make Chinese Chicken Salad

 1. Mix Veggies.
 Start by getting out one of your biggest bowls, this makes a lot!
-Add your cabbage, lettuce, veggies and anything else you want to the sale.
+Add your cabbage, lettuce, veggies and anything else you want to the salad.

 2. Make Dressing.
 To make the dressing I like to use a mason jar that has a tight fitting lid.
 Then you can just pour all of the ingredients in and shake!
 You can make the dressing ahead of time and then just shake it up again when you want to use it.

 3. Serve.
-Wait to pour the dressing on the salad until you are ready to serve it.
+Wait to pour the dressing on the salad as well as add the crunchy toppings until you are ready to serve it.

 Recipe Tips & Suggestions